RoxasKH/Matrix-3D/README.md

 ### Conversion Constructor
 The constructor in question is a template constructor, which takes as input another 3D matrix of any type as a constant reference, then creates the new matrix of type `<T, F>` setting its dimensions to those of the passed matrix and allocating even memory to that used by the passed matrix.
-Finally, he fills it with the data of the passed matrix converted to type `T` via static_cast, using the data access operator through the 3 indexes that identify the position of a cell.
+Finally, he fills it with the data of the passed matrix converted to type `T` through static_cast, using the data access operator through the 3 indexes that identify the position of a cell.
 The dimensions of the passed array are obtained through the public getters as it is considered a different data type (since it could be of any type).
 As with the copy constructor, memory allocation and assignment are inside a try catch block, which returns the array to a consistent state in case new, assignment, or conversion to type `T` fails.

-## Member functions:
+## Member functions

 ### Getter/setter of data in a cell [operator()(z, y, x)]
 The getter/setter retrieves the data from the vector `_matrix` given member by calculating its index based on the dimensions passed through the previously specified calculation, and returns it to the caller as a reference for efficiency reasons, as the data type can be any.